 Difficulty here is, that such approach would imply that WPT devices are allowed to interfere with radiocommunication services.
 Protection limits of the radiocommunication services (independent of single or multiple interference) only apply for radiocommunication services, the protection limits should not be used up from other applications

-Editor´s note: In this context a reference to ITU-R SG1 is proposed, highlighting the ongoing exchange between ITU-R an CISPR on the point that CISPR 16-4-4 might not be an appropriate method to develop limits for the protection of radiocommunication services from WPT wanted- and unwanted emissions.[The widely used limit for WPT emissions in the frequency range below 30 MHz is the conducted mains limit which applies to the vast majority of mains powered equipment.]
+Editor´s note: In this context a reference to ITU-R SG1 is proposed, highlighting the ongoing exchange between ITU-R and CISPR on the point that CISPR 16-4-4 might not be an appropriate method to develop limits for the protection of radiocommunication services from WPT wanted- and unwanted emissions.

 9. Regulatory options